Yu the Great: Historicity

-Because no contemporary documentary evidence about Yu survives, there is some controversy as to the historicity of this figure.
-No inscriptions on artifacts dated to the supposed era of Yu, or the later oracle bones, contain any mention of Yu.
-The first archeological evidence of Yu comes from vessels made about a thousand years after his supposed death, during the Western Zhou dynasty.
+There is no evidence suggesting the existence of Yu as a historical figure until several centuries after the invention of writing in China, during the Western Zhou dynasty—nearly a millennium after the traditional dating of his reign.
+What was eventually recorded in historiography consists of myth and legend.
+No inscriptions on artifacts dated to the supposed era of Yu, or the later oracle bones, contain any mention of him.
+The first archeological evidence of Yu comes from vessels made about a thousand years after his supposed death.

-The Doubting Antiquity School of early-20th-century historians, for example, theorized that Yu was not a person in the earliest legends, but rather a god or mythical beast who was connected with water and possibly with the mythical legend Dragon Kings and their control over water.
-According to this theory, Yu (as god or beast) was represented on ceremonial bronzes by the early Xia people, and by the start of the Zhou Dynasty, the legendary figure had morphed into the first man, who could control water, and it was only during the Zhou Dynasty that the legendary figures that now precede Yu were added to the orthodox legendary lineage.
+During the early 20th century, the Doubting Antiquity School of historiography theorized that Yu was not a person in the earliest legends, but rather a god or mythical beast who was connected with water, and possibly with the mythical Dragon Kings and their control over water.
+According to this theory, Yu was represented on ceremonial bronzes by the early Xia people, and by the beginning of the Zhou dynasty, the legendary figure had morphed into the first man, who could control water, and it was only during the Zhou Dynasty that the legendary figures that now precede Yu were added to the orthodox legendary lineage.
 According to the Chinese legend Yu the Great was a man-god.